What Is The Standard Procedure to Modify Child Support in Arizona?

 - Additional unexpected medical or educational expenses

-- Other expenses for special needs of gifted or disabled children
+- Other expenses for a special needs of gifted or disabled children

 - Other costs for court-ordered supervised visitation or supervised exchanges